The Secret Ingredient: How Technology is Redefining Pizza Franchises

 Executive Summary

-What is a Pizza Franchise and Why is it Important in Technology?
+What is a Pizza Franchise, and Why Does Technology Matter So Much?

 The Core Technological Components of a Modern Pizza Franchise